challenger532/redux-bus/README.md

    }, ...)

-// apply this middleware, undoLaastaction and holdActions are just predefined samples, use can create you custome: import {undoLastaction, holdActions, createBus} from 'redux-bus' let handlersMiddleware = {
+// apply this middleware, undoLaastaction and holdActions are just predefined samples, and one custome: import {undoLastaction, holdActions, createBus} from 'redux-bus' import your_custome_handler from './your_custome_handler'

+let handlersMiddleware = {
   undo: undoLastaction, // this is just a sample, you don't need to add it...
   hold: holdActions, // this is just a sample, you don't need to add it...